j-koziel/j-koziel/README.md

 # Hi 👋 My name is Jonathan Koziel

-## On my way to become a back-end web developer
+## On my way to become a web developer

 - 🌍 I'm based in London
 - ✉️ You can contact me at [jonathankoziel1@gmail.com](mailto:jonathankoziel1@gmail.com)